thiscouldbebetter/ChessReactJs/Readme.md

 	create-react-app react-app

-Then the automatically generated .git directory was deleted to make it possible to create a different Git repository in a containing directory.
+Then the automatically generated .git directory was deleted to make it possible to create a different Git repository in a containing directory.x

 Running